nasa/fprime/docs/UsersGuide/user/fprime-util.md

     new                 Create new component or port
 ```

 The `fprime-util` helper is driven by a series of subcommands listed above.
-Each perform one aspect
+Each performs one aspect
-of the development process and are briefly described below.
+of the development process and they are briefly described below.
 The following sections will go into
 each command's usage in more detail.

 1. `generate`: generates build cache directories.
 It defaults to generating the build cache for